 Office of the Faculty Registrar

 The Office of the Faculty Registrar works closely with departments and colleges concerning virtually all matters relating to Arts & Science students: it coordinates counselling, registration and enrolment, student records, transfer credit, petitions, final examinations and graduation.
-The Office of the Faculty Registrar, located in Sidney Smith Hall, 100 St. George Street, Room 1006, can provide general information about registration and enrolment, course listings, building and classroom locations, etc. It is also the location of the University of Toronto Transcript Centre, which produces transcripts for all divisions of the University.
+The Office of the Faculty Registrar, located in Sidney Smith Hall, 100 St. George Street, Room 1006, can provide general information about registration and enrolment, course listings, building and classroom locations, etc. I

 You can also get useful information about Arts & Science from the Faculty Registrar’s web site (www.artsci.utoronto.ca/current).
 In addition, if you have questions about any aspect of your undergraduate experience, you can e-mail the Faculty Registrar at firstname.lastname@example.org.